chingc/DJBuy/README.md

 ## Installation

-1. Create a new bookmark.
+1. Create a new browser bookmark.
 You may call it whatever you like.
 2. Copy and paste the code found [here][2] as the URL of the bookmark.